tommybobbins/AWSDevOpsExam/README.md

  * 5GB is the max PUT size.

 ## RDS
+ * ETL are better suited to RDBMS
+ * Complex Join Operations are better suited to RDBMS than NoSQL/DynamoDB
  * Automated backups must be turned on for Read Replicas.
  * Snapshots are user initiated.
  * Encryption at rest provided via KMS.
 Needs to be enabled at creation time.